UcWealth/naijahacks-teamSkyForce/README.md

 We are building a platform that will help unsigned and upcoming artists grow their fanbase and make some money from their music at the same time.

-Our Proposed Stack is JavaScript, Html, CSS and Python(Django)
+Our Proposed Stack is JavaScript, Html, CSS, PHP and Python(Django)